 I’d like to aknowledge the article written by ‘chess.com user Ebinola’.
 You can read it here.
 It is an interesting introduction to Musketeer Chess.

-I’d like also to aknowledge another excellent article, with a comparable scientific methodology in assessing the relative value of the pieces.
-It’s the article written by Sbiis Saibian or ‘chess.com user finitus’.
-It is a mathematical approach to assess Musketeer Chess Piece Value .
+I’d like also to aknowledge another excellent article, with an interesting scientific methodology in assessing the relative value of the pieces.
+It’s the work of Sbiis Saibian or ‘chess.com user finitus’ : A mathematical approach to assess Musketeer Chess Piece Value .

-I also wellcome you to visit our youtube channel, with plenty of exciting some games of Musketeer Chess.
+I also welcome you to visit our youtube channel, with plenty of exciting some games of Musketeer Chess.